Storyflow

 A lookbook is editorial and curated: styled photography of selected looks that sells a feeling.
 A catalog is comprehensive and organized to shop: every product, clearly presented with the information needed to buy.
 A lookbook creates desire; a catalog enables purchase of the full range.
 Many brands publish both, with the lookbook setting the tone and the catalog handling breadth.

 A lookbook is usually a team effort: a designer or brand provides the collection and direction, a stylist styles the looks, a photographer shoots them, and a designer lays out the final piece.
-On small brands one person may do several roles.
+On small brands one person may wear several of those hats.
 The concept and direction come first, often from the designer's mood or concept board, which the whole team then executes.

 Build your entire board from a single message